Medically reviewed by Drugs.com. Last updated on Jul 12, 2021.

 Why it's done

-Your abdomen is more likely to protrude after your abdominal fascia has been stretched during pregnancy or after significant changes in your weight.
 A tummy tuck can remove loose, excess skin and fat, and tighten weak fascia.
 A tummy tuck can also remove stretch marks and excess skin in the lower abdomen below the bellybutton.
 However, a tummy tuck won't correct stretch marks outside of this area.

 If you've previously had a C-section, your plastic surgeon might be able to incorporate your existing C-section scar into your tummy tuck scar.

 A tummy tuck can also be done in combination with other body contouring cosmetic procedures, such as breast surgery.
+If you've had fat removed from your abdomen (liposuction), you may decide to have a tummy tuck because liposuction removes tissue just under the skin and fat but not any excess skin.

 A tummy tuck isn't for everyone.
 Your doctor might caution against a tummy tuck if you: